César Almeida (fighter): Superkombat Light Heavyweight Plus Champion

-Almeida faced Marcelo Nuñez at WGP Kickboxing 36 on April 7, 2017.
+Almeida faced Marcelo Nuñez at WGP Kickboxing 36 on 7 April 2017.
 He won the fight by unanimous decision.

-WGP Cruiserweight champion

-Almeida faced Lucas Alsina for the WGP Kickboxing Cruiserweight (85 kg) championship at WGP Kickboxing 50 on October 27, 2018.
-He beat Alsina by a fourth round knockout, managing to stop his opponent through repeated low kicks.
+Almeida faced Lucas Alsina for the WGP Kickboxing Cruiserweight (85 kg) championship at WGP Kickboxing 50 on 27 October 2018.
+He beat Alsina by a fourth-round knockout, managing to stop his opponent through repeated low kicks.

 After capturing his fourth piece of professional silverware, Alemida would go on to fight in two non-title bouts.
-Almeida was first booked to face Hao Guanghua at MAS Fight on November 10, 2018.
+Almeida was first booked to face Hao Guanghua at MAS Fight on 10 November 2018.
 He won the fight by stoppage.
-Alemida next faced Lucas Dallapico at Premier Fight League on February 23, 2019.
+Alemida next faced Lucas Dallapico at Premier Fight League on 23 February 2019.
 He won the fight by a second-round technical knockout.

-Almeida made his first WGP Kickboxing Cruiserweight title defense against Ivan Galaz at WGP Kickboxing 54 on May 24, 2019.
+Almeida made his first WGP Kickboxing Cruiserweight title defense against Ivan Galaz at WGP Kickboxing 54 on 24 May 2019.
 He retained the title by a decision draw.

-Almeida faced Sergey Veselkin in his Fair Fight debut at Fair Fight IX on July 8, 2019.
+Almeida faced Sergey Veselkin in his Fair Fight debut at Fair Fight IX on 8 July 2019.
 He lost the fight by decision, after an extra fourth round was contested.
-Almeida faced Igor Bugaenko in his second appearance with the promotion at Fair Fight X on October 26, 2019.
+Almeida faced Igor Bugaenko in his second appearance with the promotion at Fair Fight X on 26 October 2019.
 He won the fight by an extra round decision.

 Glory

-Almeida made his Glory debut against Donovan Wisse at Glory Collision 2 on December 21, 2019.
+Almeida made his Glory debut against Donovan Wisse at Glory Collision 2 on 21 December 2019.
 Wisse won the fight by majority decision.

-Almeida made his second WGP Kickboxing Cruiserweight title defense against Ivan Galaz at WGP Kickboxing 66 on September 3, 2022, following a three-year break from the sport of kickboxing.
+Almeida made his second WGP Kickboxing Cruiserweight title defense against Ivan Galaz at WGP Kickboxing 66 on 3 September 2022, following a three-year break from the sport of kickboxing.
 He won the fight by a first-round knockout.

-Almeida faced the #1 ranked Glory middleweight contender Serkan Ozcaglayan at Glory: Collision 4 on October 8, 2022.
+Almeida faced the #1 ranked Glory middleweight contender Serkan Ozcaglayan at Glory: Collision 4 on 8 October 2022.
 He won the fight by a dominant unanimous decision, with all five judges awarding him a 29–26 scorecard.